An Animation Voice Acting Workshop For Actors

 An Online Zoom Workshop with Catherine Cavadini

-*No special equipment is expected or required in order to take the class other than a phone or a way to connect to Zoom online.
-I will discuss with each student privately their recording options before the start of class.
+*No special equipment is expected or required in order to take the class other than having a way to connect to Zoom online.
+I will discuss with each student privately their self recording ability and what their recording options are before the start of class.

 *Included is a one hour remote private session to be scheduled with Catherine